Cybersecurity

 The 4-Factor Classification Framework

 Every incident is evaluated against four factors.
 Each factor receives a score.
-The highest-scoring factor determines the overall severity (the “high water mark” principle) [NIST SP 800-61 Rev. 2].
+The highest-scoring factor determines the overall severity, a principle borrowed from security categorization practice (FIPS 199) and applied throughout NIST SP 800-61 Rev. 3 incident handling guidance.

 Factor 1: Business Operations Impact